-- If P=(x,y) is a compliant public key, the ECDLP is solved with A for the point (x,y): the result is k, such that kG=(x,y) - If P=(x,y) is not a compliant public key, the ECDLP is solved with A for the point (x,p-y); assuming the result produced by A is k, the result produced by A' is set to (Ord-k).
-Note that (Ord-k)G = (x,p).
+- If P=(x,y) is a compliant public key, the ECDLP is solved with A for the point (x,y): the result is k, such that kG=(x,y) - If P=(x,y) is not a compliant public key, the ECDLP is solved with A for the point (x,p-y); assuming the output produced by A is k, the output produced by A' is set to (Ord-k).
+Note that (Ord-k)G = (x,y), which means that the output of A' is the correct solution.

 A' is equivalent to A. The complexity of one additional substraction in the prime field is negligible even to the complexity of a single elliptic curve addition.
-Observe that A' works on all public keys by performing the actual work only on compliant public keys.
+Observe that A' works for all public keys by performing the actual work only on compliant public keys.